H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: The radial derivative controls the function in

 Let $v$ be the harmonic function in $B_\rho$ which agrees with $u$ on $\partial B_\rho$.
 We have $v\in C^\infty (\overline B_\rho)$.
 Decompose the radial derivatives $u_r=u_r^+-u_r^-$ and $v_r=v_r^+-v_r^-$ in their positive and negative parts.
 Since $v\leq u$ in $B_\rho$ and the functions agree on the boundary, we have $v_r\geq u_r$ on $\partial B_\rho$.
 As a consequence, $v_r^-\leq u_r^-$ on $\partial B_\rho$.
 Since, in addition $ 0=\int_{B_\rho} \Delta v\, dx = \int_{\partial B_\rho} v_{r}\, d\HH^{n-1} = \int_{\partial B_\rho} v_{r}^+\, d\HH^{n-1}-\int_{\partial B_\rho} v_{r}^-\, d\HH^{n-1}, $ it follows that

 Now, since $\rho\in [1/2,1]$, we can rescale the estimate \eqref{L1} in Lemma~\ref{lem:RadcontrolsHarm} and apply it to the harmonic function $v$ to deduce

 for some value $t$ and a dimensional constant $C$, where in the last equality we used that $v=u$ on $\partial B_\rho$.
-Therefore, by the previous two estimates, the theorem will be proven once we establish that
+Therefore, by the two previous estimates, the proposition will be proven once we establish that, for any $t\in\R$,

 and

 This is simple.
 For both estimates, we will use that

 for every $s\in (0,1)$ and $\sigma\in S^{n-1}$.